TriKro/rsb-content/part4-evaluative_market_experiment/sales-pitch-smoke-test.md

 * Anchoring bias: One sale does not a business model make.
 A fully functioning sales system is what you ultimately need; however, a smoke test is still useful to prove that you have a sellable product.
 * Clustering illusion: It can be tempting to overgeneralize learnings from one sale smoke test.
 Try to make a few sales, particularly if the product is not very expensive.
 * Estimation fallacy: underestimating the amount of time to get to that first sale
 * Curse of knowledge: You know your product, service, or solution better than your prospects.
 You may overwhelm or confuse them, preventing them from buying, even though they actually need it.
-When fielding objections, try asking them directly whether or not they understand the proposition or use comprehension testing.
+When fielding objections, try directly asking them whether or not they understand the proposition or use comprehension testing.

 ### Field Tips

-* When starting to initiate a conversation with prospect, make small talk by observing and commenting on them or the situation.
+* When starting to initiate a conversation with a prospect, make small talk by observing and commenting on them or the situation.
 * Use open-ended questions to discover more about the customer and what they're looking for.
 * Ask about your customer's goals and intentions first, to adapt your pitch to their circumstances.
-* An in person sale is usually made by overcoming one or a few top objections, and each customer will have a different one.
+* An in-person sale is usually made by overcoming one or a few top objections, and each customer will have a different one.
-* "When" is a powerful question, that helps establish the urgency of the problem for the customer.
+* "When" is a powerful question that helps establish the urgency of the problem for the customer.
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies